 As you begin your own signage audit, here’s a few questions to ask yourself during the process:

 - Do your signs uphold your branding?
 While you may think of printed and digital assets – such as brochures, websites and social media pages – as the key components of your brand, signage is often the most influential because of its impact on the everyday experience of your customers and staff.
 Great signage should be a spatial extension of your brand that evokes your vison, values and overall mission.
 Head here to learn more about branding!

 - Does your signage comply with ADA and other requirements?
 The Americans with Disabilities Act (ADA) addresses specifications for many signs throughout your facility.
-In the wake of the COVID-19 pandemic, the CDC continues to provide guidelines on proper hygiene, safety and social distancing communications.
 In addition, most districts have local regulations that govern the use of signage.
 Since fines for non-compliance can be hefty, you should always make sure your signs adhere to these guidelines.

 - Are your signs visible?
 It seems obvious to make sure customers can see your signage, but don’t overlook the issue!
 When auditing your signs, make sure there are no trees, plants or other distractions blocking the view.
 You should also ensure your signs aren’t competing – too many in one place can overwhelm.
 Consider what else you can do to improve your visibility.

 - Is anything in need of repair?
 Studies have shown that many customers are drawn into stores or restaurants based on the quality of their signs, or make assumptions about a business based on how well they look.
 As you review your signs, make it a priority to update signs that are faded, cracked or in disrepair, and consider whether quick and dirty solutions like duct tape and paper should be upgraded to something more long lasting.
 Learn more about sign maintenance here!